ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 }
 ```

-We now move onto our procedural tests.
+We now move onto testing against a specific transaction.

-## Implementing our Procedural Tests
+## Testing via a Specific Transaction

-The benefit of using procedural tests is that we can write an integration tests in a
+The benefit of this testing style is that it's similar to writing unit tests.
-unit-test-esque manner.
-To start, in the `tests` folder, run the
+To start, in the `tests` folder, run the following command:
-following command:

 ```bash
 touch transfer.go